You Asked, We Answered: The Shyn Electric Toothbrush vs. The Competition

 Two of the major electric toothbrush brands at retail are the Philips Sonicare toothbrush and the Oral B electric toothbrush.
 Let's see how Shyn stacks up:

 Shyn’s combination of features is comparable to many Philips Sonicare and Oral B electric toothbrush models.
-These models tend to be in the middle to upper price ranges of their product lines and can see that both cost significantly more than a Shyn electric toothbrush, which is only $59.99 when purchased with a subscription to our Daily Collection.
+These models tend to be in the middle to upper price ranges of their product lines and you can see that both cost significantly more than a Shyn electric toothbrush, which is only $59.99 when purchased with a subscription to our Daily Collection.

 Here are a few more similarities and differences between these brands and Shyn: